DWRoscoe0/tudnet/README.md

 tudnet/app/src/allClasses/TUDNet.java and start reading.

 If you are interested in the free flow of information, or any of the technical subjects above, please consider contributing to this project.

+For more information see the TUDNet website at [http://tudnet.org](http://tudnet.org).